 Add Beaver Builder shortcode to a WordPress text widget

 By default, you cannot add any WordPress shortcode to WordPress text widgets.
 You can add this ability by adding the following code to the functions.php file in your child theme.

 You can then add your shortcode to a WordPress text widget.

-- Create a row or module, save it, and embed it with shortcode into Post content that doesn't use Page Builder.
+- Create a row or module, save it, and embed the shortcode into Post content that doesn't use Beaver Builder.

-- Create two columns of links to fill one of the footer columns in the Beaver Builder theme.
+- Use the shortcode in the text option in the top bar and footer layout in Beaver Builder Theme.
+For example, create two columns of links to fill one of the footer columns in Beaver Builder Theme.

 - Create a custom area for clients to send feedback and watch video tutorials in the WordPress admin area.